AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ### Lists of exclusions

+#### For websites

 Exclusion lists allow you to manage the VPN connection for specific websites and apps.
 To access *Exclusions*, tap the second icon from the left at the bottom of the screen.
 To reach the *Exclusions* section, tap the second icon from the left at the bottom of the screen.

-There are two modes: in *General mode* sites from the exclusions list are excluded, and in *Selective mode*, they will be the only ones where AdGuard VPN works.
+There are two modes: in *General mode*, websites from the list of exclusions are excluded, and in *Selective mode*, they will be the only ones where AdGuard VPN works.

 You can add domains (e.g. `google.com`) or subdomains (e.g. `*.google.com`) of websites to the *Exclusions* in three ways: enter them manually in the app, or right from the browser by clicking the *Share* button and selecting AdGuard VPN in the opened list below, or from built-in lists of services divided by categories.